-Amenity Hire Refunds 4,627
+Amenity Hire Refunds 4,050

-· 4,627
+Children's Day 435

-Children's Day Citizens Advice 1,500
+Citizens Advice 1,500

 Clematis Cottage 2,000

-10,000

-Community Networking Trust 5,000
+Community Networking Trust 10,000

-Country Music & Songwriters Crowdon Aviation Haritage Trust
+Country Music & Songwriters 5,000

-Croydon Aviation Heritage Trust 6,000
+Croydon Aviation Heritage Trust 9,000

 Cycle Tour Southland 1,000

 Eastern Southland Art Gallery 10,000

-Emergency Housing 2,174
+Emergency Housing 2,355

 Enviro Schools 4,348

-Free Swim School - Primary Schools 27,420
+Free Swim School - Primary school children 28,102

-NZ Gold Guitar Awards 5,000
+Gold Guitar Awards 10,000

-Gore A & P Association 74,675
+Gore A & P Association 76,691

-Gore Counselling Centre 1,500

 Gore Museum 7,500

-Gore Young Professionals 1,000

-Gore District Youth Awards 500
+Grants from the Coster Fund 58,550

 Healthy Homes initiative 15,000

 Heartland Education Trust 2,500

 Hokonui Heritage Centre Trust 6,500

 Hokonui Pioneer Park 5,000

+Hospice Southland (Transfer station) 2,000

 Hospital Incentives 2,000

 John Money Wing 10,000

+Kids Hub Charitable Trust 50,000

 Mataura Community Garden 1,300

 Mataura Heritage Centre 7,500

-Migrant Services program 5,000

 Moonshine Committee 4,500

-Pakeke Lions Recycling Services 26,515
+Pakeke Lions Recycling Services 25,300

-Rural Fire 70,189
+Rural Fire 71,944

-Rural Halls 17,000
+Rural Halls 13,161

+Salvation Army 2,000

-Scholarships 2 @ \$750 1,500
+Scholarships \$750 1,500

-Southland Regional Heritage Trust (\$163,281 was returned by the Trust to the Gore District Council to fund local heritage organisations).
-188,926
+Southland Regional Heritage Trust 192,862

+(\$170,583 was returned by the Trust to the Gore District Council to fund local heritage organisations).

-SPCA Grant 543
+SPCA Grant 698

-Total Mobility 18,592
+Total Mobility 18,460

-Venture Southland 53,800
+Venture Southland 57,250

 Waikaka Domain Board 9,000

-Total 610,044
+Total 729,005

-010,044

-LEVELS OF SERVICE, PERFORMANCE MEASURES AND TARGETS 2015-16
+LEVELS OF SERVICE, PERFORMANCE MEASURES AND TARGETS 2016-17

-Council Outcome Customer Levels of Service Performance Measures Target 2016 Achieved We value our history and heritage Promote and foster an appreciation for arts, culture and heritage resources in the District The public appreciates the services and assets of arts and heritage as shown in the Annual customer satisfaction survey 90% Satisfaction Rate 96% - Achieved We have a choice of quality places to go and things to do The range of books and materials within the library collections meet most customer demands.
+Council Outcome Customer Levels of Service Performance Measures Target 2017 Achieved We value our history and heritage Promote and foster an appreciation for arts, culture and heritage resources in the District.
+The public appreciates the services and assets of arts and heritage as shown in the Annual customer satisfaction survey 90% Satisfaction Rate 98% - Target achieved We have a choice of quality places to go and things to do The range of books and materials within the library collections meet most customer demands.
 At least 80% of the collection is no more than 20 years old (by date of acquisition) excluding local history titles.
 95% of requests for material are satisfied from the local collection. > 75% of the collection is no more than 20 years old (by date of acquisition) excluding local history titles.
 97% of requests for material are satisfied from the local collection.
-86% of the total collection is no more than 20 years old (by date of acquisition).
-98.4% of requests for material were satisfied from the local collection.
+89% of the total collection is no more than 20 years old (by date of acquisition). - Target achieved 98.3% of requests for material were satisfied from the local collection. - Target achieved